-It, of course, goes deeper than this.
+All of that, of course, goes deeper than this.
 Tracking from Facebook and Google is planted all over the web, so these companies are collecting data about you no matter where you go.

 In essence, there is a silent, never-ending psychographic survey running at all times.

-Facebook is pretty coy about Social Graph, but way back in 2007, Mark Zuckerberg said: “As Facebook adds more and more people with more and more connections, it continues growing and becomes more useful at a faster rate.
+Facebook is pretty coy about Social Graph, but way back in 2007, Mark Zuckerberg said: “As Facebook adds more and more people with more and more connections it continues growing and becomes more useful at a faster rate.
 We are going to use it [to] spread information through the social graph.”

 It’s not hard to brainstorm ways that Facebook could use the information.
-For example, if a website is feeding data to Facebook about who’s visiting, then Facebook can start looking for correlations in interests, etc., between those visitors and those visitors’ friends.
+For example, if a website is feeding data to Facebook about who’s visiting, then Facebook can start looking for correlations in interests, etc. between those visitors and those visitors’ friends.

 The precise logistics of how Facebook and Google use their Everest-sized mountains of psychographic data are not clear.
 But the days of relying exclusively on surveys and focus groups are gone.

 If you have the time and financial resources to get a bunch of customers in a room, do it.
 If you don’t, fire up Facebook or Google Analytics to get psychographic data on your audience

 You might be thinking: “Alright, I know what psychographics is, and I’m convinced that Facebook and Google are sitting on the biggest collections of psychographic data in history.
 How does that help me?”